Does Lion's Mane Actually Help Memory After 60? A Pharmacist Reviews the Evidence

 Lion’s mane mushroom has real clinical evidence for memory and cognitive function — this is one of the more exciting developments in brain supplement research.
-A 2009 Japanese trial showed significant cognitive improvement in older adults with mild cognitive impairment, and a 2023 Australian study confirmed memory benefits in healthy adults.
+A 2009 Japanese trial showed significant cognitive improvement in older adults with mild cognitive impairment, and a 2023 clinical study confirmed cognitive benefits in healthy adults.
 But there’s a major quality problem in the market: most “lion’s mane” supplements are mostly grain starch with minimal active compounds.
 Here’s what you need to know to get actual results.

 What Makes Lion’s Mane Different From Other Brain Supplements